Climbing shoes for men and or women

 In general, women have smaller size feet compared to men.
 However, size measurement is just a number.
 The best fit can only be achieved by putting your feet into the shoe to test out how it feels.
 It doesn’t matter if it’s a men’s or women’s sizing.

-There are advice that suggest climbing shoes should be comfortable.
+There is advice that suggests climbing shoes should be comfortable.
 I will make corrections to that.
 Climbing shoes are not comfortable, if it is we’ll be wearing them when shopping in the mall.
 Climbing shoes are supposed to be somewhat uncomfortable.
 However, there shouldn’t be too much discomfort when wearing for long durations.

 Feet shape difference

 So is there a need to differentiate climbing shoes by gender?
-The answer is no. Some climbing shoes manufacturers are differentiating climbing shoes by “volume”.
+The answer is no. Some climbing shoe manufacturers are differentiating climbing shoes by “volume”.
 Instead, of categorising climbing shoes as men’s and women’s.
 It is categorised as normal or low volume (LV).
-Low volume climbing shoes have a narrower toe box and heel.
+Low-volume climbing shoes have a narrower toe box and heel.

 The correct way to categorise climbing shoes

 Manufacturers should stop categorising climbing shoes by gender.
 Instead categorise climbing shoes by size, shape, material used, stiffness and thickness of the sole.
-Each of these categories can be are independent.
-Hence, instead of climbers selecting shoes in their own gender category.
-Climbers should look at both men’s and women’s in order to get the optimum fit to suit their own fitting preferences.
+Each of these categories can be independent.
+Hence, instead of climbers selecting shoes in their gender category.
+Climbers should look at both men’s and women’s shoes in order to get the optimum fit to suit their fitting preferences.